GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Step 4.
 Configure and verify MFA for TechPass account

-?> This document guides you to configure Microsoft authenticator as your MFA.
-We strongly recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.
+?> This document guides you to configure Microsoft Authenticator as your MFA.
+We strongly recommend Microsoft Authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

-   1. Select the appropriate option and follow the instructions on your mobile phone to set up the authenticator app:
+   1. Select the appropriate option and follow the instructions on your mobile phone to set up the Authenticator app:

     - To install Microsoft Authenticator, download and install it on your [Microsoft phone](https://www.microsoft.com/en-sg/store/apps/windows-phone), [Android phone](https://play.google.com/store/apps?hl=en&amp;gl=US) or [iOS phone](https://www.apple.com/app-store/).
-    - To use a different authenticator, click **I want to use a different authenticator app**.
+    - To use a different authenticator, click **I want to use a different Authenticator app**.
     - To use other authentication methods, click **I want to set up a different method**.

     <kbd>![set-up-authenticating-method](assets/images/onboarding/po-non-se/set-up-authenticating-method.png)